Lamarrrk/Unit-Tests-CI-Lab2/README.md

 java Main.java exampleIn.txt exampleOut.ansi --format ansi
 ```

-To use unit tests, you can use this command:
+To run unit tests, you can use this command:

 ```
 ./gradlew test